kashi618/Atlas-of-Thoughts/Notes/2) Area/Leaving Cert Classics.md

 ### Circus Maximus
  ![|400](https://i.imgur.com/gWLoKVd.png)

 ### Themes in Drama

 ### Medea

 ### Dramatic Devices
  ![|400](https://i.imgur.com/0imVtbK.png)
+- Used in Medea, during the messenger scene.
+-

 ### Audience Experience
 ### Dionysia Festival
+- 5 day festival in Athens around march, held in honor of Dionysus, God of wine, party, and drama.

+- The festival began with a procession of the statue of Dionysus, which was brought to the center of Athens.
+- Men would carry falloy raied on sticks, whilst women would carry baskets of offerings.
+- Goat would also be killed and the blood was offered up to Dionysius.
+- Many wine was drunk during this time.

+- During this festival, the Archon would be responsible for commisioning drama's and playwrights which would play throughout the 5 days.
+- The archon would also choose a group of men aclled the Choregia, who were responsible for putting on the play itself.
+This included the sets, costumes, chorus's, etc.
+- On the first day, comedies would be played, followed by 3 days of tragedies.
+- Three playwrights would create three plays, performed as sets of three over the course of a day.
+- Pigs would be killed, and its blood would be sprinkled on the stages before performances.
+This was done to purify the stages.
+- At the end of the festival, judges would vote for the greatest play performed.
+Rewards such as the bronze tripod or a crown of laurel leaves would be given to the victors.
+- Sometimes monuments would be built to record the winners.

+- Not only did the festival honor the God of wine and drama Dionysius, but also shows the Athenian prowess to the wider world.

 ## Strand 3 Power and Identity
 **Alexander the Great**